pmdscully/geo_northarrow/README.md

 - text_scaler=1.0,   - Secondary scale multiplier for the 'N' character, for customized sizing.
 - text_yT=1.0        - Fine tuning of the y-axis position for the 'N' character, for customized positioning.
 ```

+## How it works:
+The function just plots a polygon into the matplotlib axes.
+The north arrow is composed of 3 sub-polygons (left triangle, right triangle and a serif 'N' character as a polygon) and default layer-ordering (z-order) is used.

+- To make things simpler, **the function attempts to scale and transform** the north arrow (with N character) according to a benchmarked-relative size, relative to the axis lengths of your GIS data plot.
+Therefore, call `add_north_arrow()` **after plotting your main map data content** (or after defining the axis limits - `ax.set_xlim(0,1)`/ `ax.set_ylim(0,1)`).
+- However, the `north_arrow` is only suitable for maps with `north-south axis` that is identical to the `matplotlib yaxis`, as the orientation for north is not extracted from map data.
+- It is isolated from other plot artefacts, so easy to add alongside `scalebar` (e.g. see [https://geopandas.org/en/stable/gallery/matplotlib_scalebar.html](https://geopandas.org/en/stable/gallery/matplotlib_scalebar.html))

+# LIMITATIONS:
+- **No attempt is made to determine the north orientation from your map or data.** Therefore this `north_arrow` is only suitable for maps with `north-south axis` that is identical to the `matplotlib yaxis`.
+Currently the function doesn't have an angle input to rotate the arrow, but it should be possible to add the rotation.